 In the alternative

-…you can simply ask them to join your email list with no free offer at all.
+You could simply ask people to join your email list with no free offer at all.

 That will work as long as you’re always writing on the same topic, pretty much.

 They’ll simply want more on that topic.

 People are interested in getting a specific piece of information related specifically to the main topic of the blog post they are reading.